gyancr7/wiredsister.github.io/_posts/2015-04-13-no-longer-an-inspiration.md

 As much as you win, you lose more.
 Anyone who's ever written code can tell you that.
 Coding is applied math that looks like English-- a.k.a. it's hard as fuck.
 The majority of your day is spent focusing on where you tried and didn't catch.
 These coding bootcamps (see also: _Women Who Foo_ or _Girls That Baz_) seem to forget this.
 You can't spend 6 weeks coding and magically become a programmer.
 God, I really wish that was the case.
 You have to like puzzles.
 You have to like doing things yourself.
 You have to be okay with failure.
 Being a programmer is a state of mind.
 Maybe I'm more comfortable with the masochism of coding, because I came from acting.
 Maybe I'm just a masochist.

 I've been to a buttload of hackathons.
-My top drawer is filled with hackathon t-shirts.
+My bottom drawer is filled with hackathon t-shirts.
 Last weekend I went to one, spent all night making something, and didn't land an honorable mention.
 The particulars of this hackathon aren't important and although I'm going on the negative, I admire and respect the volunteers.
 I'm not upset because I didn't win.
 I'm not upset that people made better things (and they did).
 I'm not upset there wasn't more beer and swag.

 I'm upset because the judges lied to an all-female team to support a political agenda.